JDN89/thinking-in-javah/README.md

 ## Strings

 - Objects of String class are immutable
 - bestaande String aanpassen is nieuw String object aanmaken -> referen naar dit object en dan wordt oud object opgekuist door garbage collecter
     - zie StringsAreImmutable
 - String vs StringBuilder:
     - `String`: Should be used when you are dealing with string constants or when you don't need to perform repeated modifications to strings.
     - `StringBuilder`: Should be used when you need to construct or modify strings repeatedly, especially in loops or when performing concatenation many times.
     - Performance
         - String: Concatenating or modifying strings using the String class can be inefficient, especially in loops, because a new object is created every time the string is modified.
           StringBuilder: Operations like concatenation are much faster with StringBuilder because it modifies the object's content in-place without creating new objects.
 This makes StringBuilder preferable when you need to perform repeated modifications to strings.
     - Uninteded Recursion:
     - In Java, when working with strings, it's possible to accidentally cause unintended recursion if a method calls itself either directly or indirectly through a series of other method calls, without a proper termination condition.
 - String operations page 361: maybe give examples in Main class tijdens bespreking
 - You can Format your output: see formatting output
+    - Formatter util class: % format specifiers
+    - page 366 for a list of formatting conversions ex:
+        - f:   Floating point (as decimal)
+- Regular expression and string split -> split String around matches of the given regular expression.
+    - split( ) divides an input string into an array of String objects, delimited by the regular expression.
+        - Example: RegularExpressionStringSplit
+        - page 372 for regular expressions table
+- regular expressions are especially useful to replace text -> replaceAll()
+    - Example in RegularExpressionStringSplit
+- 'Pattern' and 'Matcher'
+- You can scan input or txt files,... for regex expressions -> RegexAndIo good example
+    - `Scanner` scanner = new Scanner(input)
+    - `String` pattern = regex
+    - while scanner hasnext pattern
-  -
+    - `Matchresult` match = scanner.match()

 ## Overview Most used Collections and Maps:

     ArrayList: